 Some customers reported issues with the stitching in the ankle cuffs and belt.

 This affordable jump trainer is well made.
 Different resistance band options mean you can find the right fit for your height and workout style.
 Customers find this jump trainer easy to use for a variety of workouts.

-The belt tends to pull uncomfortably on the waist.
+Some reports that the belt can pull uncomfortably on the waist.

 Whether you’re a basketball player, volleyball player, or track and field athlete, improving your vertical and horizontal leaping can go a long way in boosting your performance.
 A jump trainer is designed to help athletes of all ages and skill levels improve vertical and horizontal jumping, as well as work your hips, quads, and glutes.

 Most jump trainers consist of straps that wrap around the ankles and are then connected to rubber bands that attach at the waist.
 As you jump up or forward, the bands provide resistance that can help improve the distance you get when you leap, as well as boost your overall strength and endurance.

 You can choose from three different types of jump trainers.
 Each has a slightly different design, but all can help improve vertical and horizontal leaping and strengthen the muscles used in those movements.

 Belted resistance trainers: These aren’t meant exclusively for jump training, but they can be used to improve your vertical explosiveness.
 They consist of a belt that fits around your waist and is connected to a long resistance band.
 The band can be attached to a heavy, stationary object near your workout area or held by another person.
 To boost your vertical leaping, keep the band low to the ground and jump as you would during your sport.
 The band provides resistance, requiring you to work the muscles in your legs harder, so you’ll be better prepared for competition action.